joey00072/ohara/README.md

 ## look at files and you can impliment rest of things easily,
 ## I belive in you 😉
 ```

+###  The lib to maximize FAFO
+papaers and theory is on one side but `code is truth`, in the end things that matter that works (runs)<br>
+If you look into [docs](./docs/) you can find some written things. this are mostly copied from my obsidian notes

 ### WORK IS PROGESS (always)

 ### papers